digital-buddha42/VBA-challenge/README.md

 # VBA-challenge

+Instructor (along with the submission instructions) did not say to include the Excel file.
+Excel file upload failed and was too big for Github.
+Other classmates, who did not include the Excel file, did not get marked off for not including the file.
+I am told graders have the file to run the included code.

 Sources of possible similar code snippets include:

   Credit card example from lecture on 6/15 to mimic cell comparison for line 71